bluzcarv/bluzcarv/README.md

 A visual artist who wishes to expand her knowledge in programming to possibly merge these two worlds.

-I’m currently at 42's base-camp.
+I’m currently at 42 SP.

 I’m looking to collaborate with creative, open-minded people.